sarah-j-smith/QuestGameEvents/README.md

 As soon as the game reaches the `turn` value, the event will run.

+## The 'auto' and 'done' flags

+When the `auto` flag is set, by checking the box marked "Auto-destroy on occurrence" in the UI tab for example, after an event is run, it will automatically be unscheduled, AND its `done` flag will be set to true.
+If `auto` is false, then the event will just keep occurring every turn.
+If `auto` is false then you probably want to use some script to disable the event, for example have another event `UnscheduleGameEvent`.

+The `done` flag effectively disables an event when set.
+The `StageEvent` function which is responsible for making an event occur, will do nothing if `done` is set on an event.

 ## Have Events Run After a Previous Event

 Create events that you want to happen contingent on previous events under "dead_events"